 Fortunately, you typically don’t need fungicides to treat rust-infested grass.
 Usually, some intensive lawn maintenance will get rid of rust in your lawn.
 Learn more about the steps to treating grass rust in the dropdown sections below:

 First, you typically want to reduce moisture levels that are allowing the fungus to flourish, so hold off on watering your lawn until the grass needs it instead of relying on automatic sprinklers.
 Deep but infrequent watering is better for your lawn than frequent, shallow irrigation.
-Additionally, water in the morning to let the lawn dry out during the day.
+Additionally, water the lawn in the morning to let it dry out during the day.

 Next, fertilize the lawn with a high-nitrogen fertilizer, preferably a slow-release formula that will keep nitrogen levels steady over a longer period.
 Don’t go overboard in the late fall, though, since warm-season grasses are about to go dormant for the winter, and cool-season grasses suspend their growth.
 You may want to wait out the winter if it’s later than September or October.
 Chances are that the fungus will die out in the cold.